playbeing/dinish/docs/index.md

 ## Language support

-DINish now fully supports all European Latin languages as per https://r12a.github.io/app-charuse/.
-In total, 170 languages are supported.
+DINish now fully supports almost all European Latin languages as per https://r12a.github.io/app-charuse/.
+In total, 243 Latin-based languages are supported.
 Please open an issue on Github if any European language based on Latin characters is not rendered with proper typographical conventions.
 There is special handling in OpenType for the Polish and Romanian languages.

 ## OpenType Features